boogie-org/boogie-docs/LangRef.rst

 If a Boogie IVL program has inconsistent assumptions it should be treated as correct, i.e. the program is "vacuously correct".

-If you wish to check a Boogie program for inconsistent assumptions the several methods
+If you wish to check a Boogie program for inconsistent assumptions there are several methods for doing so

 * Replace the implementation body with ``assert false``.
-If the program is verified then (modulo bugs in the verifier) must contain inconsistent assumptions.
-The :ref:`symbooglix_backend` has a program transformation to do this transformation.
+If the program can be verified then (modulo bugs in the verifier) it must contain inconsistent assumptions.
+The :ref:`symbooglix_backend` backend has a program transformation pass that does the transformation described above that can be used separately from the main :ref:`symbooglix_backend` tool.

 * Check the assumptions using :ref:`symbooglix_backend`.
   :ref:`symbooglix_backend` has a mode that will check assumptions before